magnuskiro/simpleBarPC/README.md

 simpleBarPC
 ===========

-minimum setup of a pc running web browser and spotify
+Minimum setup of a pc running web browser and spotify.

+## Todo
+create wget cmd for easy install.